stefanprodan/gh-actions-demo/README.md

 I will be using [podinfo](https://github.com/stefanprodan/k8s-podinfo) to demonstrate a GitOps pipeline including promoting releases between environments.

-I'm assuming the following Git branching model:

-* dev branch (feature-ready state)
-* master branch (production-ready state)

-When commits are pushed in the dev branch, a GitHub workflow will kick in and produce a immutable container image as in `repo/app:branch-commitsha`.

 This is how a workflow could look for a golang app:

 <img src="https://raw.githubusercontent.com/stefanprodan/gh-actions-demo/master/docs/screens/github-actions-podinfo.png" height="500">

+When commits are pushed to the master branch, the GitHub workflow will produce a immutable container image as in `repo/app:branch-commitsha`.
-The build action will tag the container image with the git branch-sha or with the git tag if you make a GitHub release.
+When you do a GitHub release, the build action will tag the container image as `repo://app:git-tag`.

 The GitHub actions used in this workflow can be found [here](https://github.com/stefanprodan/gh-actions-demo/tree/master/.github).

 ```hcl